CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies the specific tool (Open-Inspect), lists concrete deployment steps, and includes an explicit 'Use when' clause with natural trigger terms.
 It uses proper third-person voice and is concise without being vague.
-The description effectively distinguishes itself from generic deployment or infrastructure skills.
+The description effectively distinguishes itself from other deployment or infrastructure skills by naming the specific product and toolchain.

 DimensionReasoningScore